NanamiKubota/CooperLabWebsite.github.io/blog/people.md

 ---
-layout: collection
+layout: group
-title: People
+title: Who We Are
+collection: people
 ---
-Who We Are